-A 2016 research report conducted by Experis positioned the UK as one of the top five countries for IT contractor use, ahead of other leading economies such as the US and China.
-Over three quarters (78%) of UK businesses make extensive use of IT contractors – significantly higher than the international average.
+A 2016research report conducted by Experis positioned the UK as one of the top five countries for IT contractor use, ahead of other leading economies such as the US and China.
+Over three quarters (78%) of UK businesses make extensive use of IT contractors– significantly higher than the international average.

 The research (a survey of executives with hiring responsibility for IT employees) demonstrates UK businesses are at the cutting edge of a wider global trend – a shift towards high-volume IT contractor hiring.
-In response to this, more and more contract recruitment agencies are setting up in the UK.
+In response to this, more and more contract recruitment agencies are set up in the UK.

-As someone who is currently hiring contractors it helps to know what makes a good contractor.
+As someone who is currently hiring contractors, it helps to know what makes a good contractor.
 We’ve written an article on exactly that, find it here.

 And, with the introduction of IR35 into the private sector making hiring managers accountable for determining whether a contractor acts more as a ‘disguised employee’ or not, and then paying the relevant fees, it’s more important now than ever for you to start swatting up.